 The south side of the structure is three stories high, with two and a half stories of glass and phantom screens that are motor controlled.
 In the winter they’re rolled up, but in the summer, they’re let down so that the house is transformed into a massive screen porch.

-“It’s designed to be sustainable,” the architect said.
+“It’s designed to be sustainable,” the architect says.
 “It’s highly insulated, it’s got high walls facing south, and the fireplace backs up to a Russian stove that takes the smoke through a number of channels of masonry before venting it out.
 There’s also a radiant heating system down near the floor that’s proving to be very efficient.”